eclipse-archived/antenna/README.md

 Learn more about Antenna in [What Antenna Does](antenna-documentation/src/site/markdown/index.md.vm).

 ### Install and build Antenna
-You need to provide some dependencies, which are not now on maven central, e.g.
-- org.eclipse.sw360:datahandler:3.1.0
-- org.eclipse.sw360:src-licenseinfo:3.1.0

-which can be build from the sourcecode on [SW360](https://github.com/eclipse/sw360).

-After all dependencies are present, you can build Antenna and deploy it in your local repository via

-Please also note that some dependencies of SW360antenna are only available for Java 8.
+Please note that some dependencies of SW360antenna are only available for Java 8.
 So you need to use Java 8 to build the project.

 If you want to build antenna without the p2 parts, use